-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank. n page 3.
-2 Business name/disregarded entity name, if different from above 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership Tr 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. single-member LLC Exempt payee code (if any) 충 ☐ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
-Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-mem is disregarded from the owner should check the appropriate box for the tax classification of its owner. the LLC is code (if any) čifi Other (see instructions) (Applies to account ts maintained ou tside the U.S.)) Spe ster's name a and address (or otional) - See (y and dad oos (optional) S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social sec urity number up withholding.
-For individuals, this is generally your social security number (SSN).
-However, for a 1 П ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a - - TIN, I or Note: : If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer r identification number Numb per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Sei e number shown on this form is my correct taxpayer identification number (or I am waiting for a number not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have rvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividinger subject to backup withholding; and not been n otified by the Internal R m 3.
-I ar m a U.S. citizen or other U.S. person (defined below); and
+1 Name (as shown on your income to ax return).
+Name is re quired on this line; do i not leave this line blank.
+2 Business name/disregarded entity name, if different from n above n page 3. following seven boxes.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. single-member LLC 충 Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partner rship) ▶ Print or type.
+Specific Instructions on page LLC if the LLC is classified as a another LLC that is not disrega Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not chec LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC the is disregarded from the owner should check the appropriate box for the tax classification of its owner. code (if any) cifi Other (see instructions) illouid check the appi Topriate box for the tax Classification of its own ei.
+(Applie s to account s mainta ined outsid e the (J.S.) ) Spe 5 Address (number, street, and apt. or suite no.) See instri uctions.
+Requeste r's name See ( and address (spirema) Ø 6 City, state, and ZIP code 7 List account number(s) here (option nal) Pai t I Taxpayer Identific ation Number (TIN) your TIN in the appropriate box.
+T • • given on line 1 to av oid Social s ecurity number up withholding.
+For individuals, this or a 7 [ ent alien, sole proprietor, or disrega es, it is your employer identification ot a - - TIN, la Tridifiber (Liiv).
+If y ou do not nave a nu iliber, see riow to ge n a O r Note: : If the account is in more than one name, see the ins tructions for line 1.
+Also see What Name er identi r identification number Numb per To Give the Requester for guide elines on whose nu ımber to enter.
+T - Par t II Certification Unde r penalties of perjury, I certify that: 2.
+I ar Sei e number shown on this form is my m not subject to backup withholdir rvice (IRS) that I am subject to bac longer subject to backup withhold ng because: (a) I an kup withholding as n exempt from back up withholding, or (b) ) I have no t been notified by the Inter 3.
+I ar m a U.S. citizen or other U.S. perso on (defined below); and